-Curtis, a Republican, was the representative for Pennsylvania's 19th congressional district from 1873 to 1875.
+Curtis was the representative for Pennsylvania’s 19th congressional district and was a Republican.
+He served from 1873 to 1875.

 From Dec 1851 to Mar 1875, Curtis missed 639 of 1,536 roll call votes, which is 41.6%.
 This is much worse than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.